Bahraini Gulf Arabic

 An sociolinguistic feature of Bahrain is the existence of three distinct dialects: Bahrani Arabic (a dialect primarily spoken by Baharna in Shia villages and some parts of Manama), Sunni and Ajami Arabic.

-In Bahrain, the Sunni muslims form a minority of the population, but the ruling family is Sunni.
-Therefore, the Arabic dialect represented on TV is almost invariably that of the Sunni population.
-Therefore, power, prestige and financial control are associated with the Sunni Arabs.
+In Bahrain, the Sunni Muslims form a minority of the population, but the ruling family is Sunni.
+Therefore, the Arabic dialect represented on television is almost invariably that of the Sunni population, and power, prestige and financial control are associated with the Sunni Arabs.
 This is having a major effect on the direction of language change in Bahrain.

-As with all Bahraini dialects, it is heavily influenced by the Persian Language.
+As with all Bahraini dialects, it is heavily influenced by Indo-European languages, including Iranian languages such as Achomi; an example of this is dolagh (دولاغ) instead of jorab (جوراب) for socks, which is used more commonly in modern Persian and Arabic; the former has been influenced by the latter, in addition to Persian, and Indo-Aryan languages, such as Hindi and Urdu; an example of this is that Bahrainis do not use the formal Arabic heza'a (حذاء) to describe a 'shoe' but they rather say jooti (جوتا, singular) or jawati (plural).
+English (itself an Indo-European language), has also had an influence on Bahraini Arabic, for example Bahrainis say ambaloos (عمبلوص) for 'ambulance', and esweech (سویچ) for 'electronic keys', It is also influenced by Turkish.